anshul4uhh/JS-simon-says-/README.md

 # JS Simon says game...

-A project which incerease your attention or focus through a game.
+A project which increase your attention or focus through a game.